 - Mould or mildew in certain climates

 At CM Relocation, we offer insurance tailored to your needs.
-We’ll walk you through the available policies, explain the fine print, and help you choose the best cover for peace of mind.
+We’ll walk you through the available policies, explain the fine print, and help you choose the best cover as part of your international moving legal requirements.

 In addition to customs paperwork, you may need other legal documents depending on your personal situation and destination.
 These ensure your move complies with local laws and helps you access essential services after arrival.